 The purpose of the 8D problem solving methodology is to identify, correct, and eliminate recurring problems, making it useful in product and process improvement.
-Eight disciplines problem solving (8Ds) is a method developed at Ford Motor Company.
-Quality engineers use this methodology in the automotive industry.

 - 8 Steps of the 8D problem-solving process

-- D0: Planning and Preparatory work
+- D0: Planning and preparatory work

 - D1: Identify and establish the team